TheMantoon/Simple-INI/README.md

 # Simple INI ⚙️

-A lightweight, fast and dependency-free INI parser for C#.
+A lightweight, fast and dependency-free INI parser for C#

 Supports both modern INI format and legacy config styles used in older applications and game launchers.